 Introduction to Hawaiian Gardens, California

 Hawaiian Gardens, California, in Los Angeles county, is 1 miles S of Cerritos, California (center to center) and 8 miles NE of Long Beach, California.
-Part of the surrounding Los Angeles - Long Beach metro area, Hawaiian Gardens is home to some 14,779 residents.
+Hawaiian Gardens is part of the surrounding Los Angeles-Long Beach metro area.

 Hawaiian Gardens History